SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 Alright, the first part is now done!
-But, it's time to fix some things to make it fully playable!
+But, it's time to fix some things to make it fully **playable!** Make sure to keep the **Sega Rally 2** folder opened for this next section!

-For the next part, keep file explorer opened within the Sega Rally 2 folder.
-The next step is to put files inside of said folder to make the game work proper *•ᴗ•*